microkost/Steganography-for-IP-networks/README.md

 ## Limitations
 * IPv4 only
 * Use in LAN or have reachable IP address to let it work properly (NAT principe)
-* you need to know which steganography methods are not conflicting (you can't use px.
-TCP and ICMP at the same datagram)
+* you need to **know which** steganography methods **are not conflicting** (you can't use px.
+ICMP and DNS at the same datagram)
 * project is x86 platform
-* if you are using console app often, you can set SimplifyConfigWhenDebug to false to remove port configuration dialog
+* running on WiFi is sensitive for correct MAC address reading, Ethernet is without troubles

 ## Developer